GlacioHack/xdem/doc/source/cli_topo.md

 The parameters to pass to the `topo` workflow are divided into five categories:
 - The `inputs` defines file opening and pre-processing, including **one required path to elevation data**, but also optional masking, CRS, nodata over-riding, and downsampling factor,
-- The `reproject` defines the reprojection behaviour information if input(s) are geographic(s) and terrain_attributes needed reprojected CRS.
+- The `reprojection` defines the reprojection behaviour information if input(s) are geographic(s) and terrain_attributes needed reprojected CRS.
 - The `outputs` defines file writing and report generation, with various **levels** of detail for the produced outputs,
 - The `terrain_attributes` defines steps for coregistration, directly **interfacing with the {ref}`terrain-attributes` module** of xDEM,
 - The `statistics` defines steps for computing statistics before/after coregistration, directly **interfacing with the [Statistics](https://geoutils.readthedocs.io/en/stable/stats.html) module** of GeoUtils.